13 Dec 2022

 In County Durham, 43% of residents live in rural areas and 40% of housing is terraced with no off-street parking.
-That’s why the County Council has placed accessible public electric charging points at the centre of its plans to promote electric vehicles.
-The council’s Chargepoint Delivery Plan 2021 has five key actions:
+The North East has the lowest proportion of the UK’s charging points at just 3.1%.
+That’s why Durham County Council has placed accessible public electric charging points at the centre of its plans to promote electric vehicles.
+The council’s Chargepoint Delivery Plan 2021 has 5 key actions:

-The authority’s long-term goal is for every Durham resident to live within a five-minute walk of an EV charging point.
+The authority’s long-term goal is for every Durham resident to live within a 5-minute walk of an EV charging point.
 Its short-term goal is to have at least one in each of the county’s 77 wards.
-To do this, the council is taking part in three schemes.
+To do this, the council has overseen several schemes, both ongoing and completed:

-- The Durham Other Chargepoints project is backed by the UK Government’s On-Street Residential Charge Point Scheme
+- The Durham Other Chargepoints (DOC) project, backed by the UK government’s On-Street Residential Chargepoint Scheme.

-- The Weardale Electric Vehicle Accelerator project, is also backed by the On-Street Residential Charge Point Scheme
+- The Weardale Electric Vehicle Accelerator (WEVA) project, also backed by the On-Street Residential Chargepoint Scheme.

 All of these schemes aim to increase on-street charging provision, especially in places overlooked by the private sector.
-Companies tend to focus on installing chargers in dense urban areas that already have higher electric vehicle usage, rather than to encourage uptake in rural areas or villages and small towns.
+Companies tend to focus on installing chargers in dense urban areas that already have higher electric vehicle usage, rather than on encouraging uptake in rural areas or villages and small towns.

-Currently, Durham’s charging points are 22kW and cost 30p per kWh to use.
-The average charge amount on Durham’s network is 15kWh, costing about £4.50 for an average charging time of 1.5 to 2 hours.
+Currently, Durham’s charging points are 22 kW and cost 35-37p per kWh to use.
+The average charge amount on Durham’s network is 15 kWh, costing about £4.50 for an average charging time of 1.5 to 2 hours.
 The Zap Map tool catalogues public charging points across the UK, enabling comparison with Durham on cost, power and charge time.
 There are numerous options for public charging, each varying depending on provider, location and function (for instance, charging at a motorway service station).

 What impact has the project had?